Eric Talley, officer killed in Boulder shooting, loved his job and his seven children: ‘That was his life’

 As an officer, he first made headlines for a heartwarming act of animal rescue.

 In 2013, he was part of a trio of officers who rescued 11 small ducklings and their mother that were trapped in a drainage ditch, the Daily Camera reported.
-During the nearly one-hour long operation, the paper reported, officers first used a net to try to catch the family of ducklings.
+During the nearly one-hour-long operation, the paper reported, officers first used a net to try to catch the family of ducklings.

 When that didn’t work, Talley trudged through the calf-deep water to round up the ducks by hand as another officer grabbed them one by one.